Kiranthapalia/h4-Uryyb-Greb/README.md

 - The data may also exist in plaintext form on another disk, computer, or piece of paper.
 A cryptanalyst has far more opportunities to perform a known-plaintext attack.
 - Decrypting the entire database to access a single record is inefficient, but encrypting records separately may make them vulnerable to a block-replay attack.

+## y) Choose a password manager.

+- KeePassXC is a popular open-source password manager with several security features to keep you safe from various threats.
+KeePassXC helps protect against the following threats:
+ - Password attacks
+ - Phishing attacks
+ - Keyloggers
+ - Data breaches

+- KeePassXC encrypts the database with strong encryption algorithms such as AES, ensuring that the data is safe from unauthorized access.